Analysis | The politics of energy generation don’t always line up with actual energy generation

 That map shows the aforementioned shifts — as well as some other dramatic changes.
 Vermont, for example, shuttered its nuclear power plant several years ago, overhauling its generation mix.

-What you’ll notice in surveying the map, though, is that the states which have embraced renewable energy the most aren’t necessarily the ones that are the most politically liberal.
+What you’ll notice in surveying the map, though, is that the states that have embraced renewable energy the most aren’t necessarily the ones that are the most politically liberal.
 You can see the expansion of wind energy from Texas up into the Dakotas.

-A review of the energy generation data from 2019 shows that, on average, about 32 percent of the generation in states which voted for President Biden by 5 points or more last year came from renewable sources.
-Cumulatively, across those states, renewables were 30 percent of production.
+A review of the energy generation data from 2019 shows that, on average, about 32 percent of the generation in states that voted for President Biden by five percentage points or more last year came from renewable sources.
+Cumulatively across those states, renewables were 30 percent of production.
 In red states, renewables made up an average of 23 percent of generation, though that’s inflated by all of those relatively small states shown above.
 Across red states, renewables make up only 16 percent of generation.

-Both of those figures, though, are higher than the figures for states which had a presidential margin under 5 points last year.
+Both of those figures, though, are higher than the figures for states that had a presidential margin under five points last year.
 Those states are mostly dependent on fossil fuels.

-If you look closely at the graphs above, you’ll notice that the slice of wind energy in red states are larger than those of blue states.
+If you look closely at the graphs above, you’ll notice that the slice of wind energy in red states is larger than those of blue states.
 If we flip our comparison, we see that this is the case: More wind energy was produced in red states in 2019 than in blue, by a wide margin.
 Blue states, on the other hand, made up more of the solar generation, mostly a function of California.

 This isn’t exactly the breakdown that you might expect were you paying only casual attention to U.S. energy politics.
 It is, instead, a representation of the utility of various generation methods in various places.
 In Oregon, hydroelectric makes sense.
 In Iowa, wind turbines do (as then-candidate Donald Trump discovered in 2015).
 In more densely packed Connecticut, nuclear is useful.

-Gov. Greg Abbott’s (R-Tex.) excoriation of wind power was broadly dishonest, including by suggesting that wind-power outages were a necessary consequence of the cold snap the state is experiencing.
+Texas Gov. Greg Abbott’s (R) excoriation of wind power was broadly dishonest, including by suggesting that wind power outages were a necessary consequence of the cold snap the state is experiencing.
 (There are wind turbines in Antarctica; the difference is that they are insulated for the weather.)
 But it also reflects a willful lack of recognition about how energy generation is evolving and why.